Another face from Rockingham County joins GOP race for North Carolina lieutenant governor

 Woodall, who also sent out a video announcement, has plenty of competition in 2024.
 The most recent update of Catawba College political science professor and blogger Michael Bitzer’s tracking database shows 12 confirmed candidates – Woodall makes the eighth Republican – and at least three or four others have been speculated.
 Formal filing is scheduled for December.

-Along with Woodall and Page, the confirmed GOP candidates (in alpha order) are:
+Along with Woodall and Page, the confirmed GOP candidates (in alphabetical order) are:

 - Deanna Ballard, former state senator from District 45 who has a long history in government.